Silver Glenn Springs Florida

 Image Credit: TampAGS, for AGS Media

 The blue crab population in Lake George is so vast that it supports one of the only freshwater blue crab fisheries in Florida.
-The nearby town of Palatka hosts an annual Blue Crab Festival that is worth checking out if you love blue crab!
+The nearby town of Palatka hosts an annual Blue Crab Festival worth checking out if you love blue crab!

 The Location Of Silver Glen Springs